almakhlifi/PlayAces-Privacy-Policy/README.md

 PlayAces is specifically designed for children ages 2-8.
 We strictly adhere to the Children's Online Privacy Protection Act (COPPA) and GDPR-K standards:
 * **No Third-Party Advertising:** We do not display behavioral advertising or use third-party ad networks.
 * **No Data Sharing:** We do not sell, trade, or transfer Personally Identifiable Information (PII) to outside parties.
+* **No Third-Party Analytics:** We do not use third-party analytics services (such as Google Analytics or Firebase) to track user behavior.
 * **Safe Environment:** The App is designed to keep children within a safe, closed environment without external links to websites or social media.

-## 3. Data Retention and Deletion
+## 3. Account Deletion & Data Retention
-Since PlayAces is a **local-first** application, you retain full control over your data.
+You retain full control over your data.
+PlayAces provides a straightforward way to manage and delete your information directly within the application.

+* **In-App Account Deletion:** You may delete your account at any time by navigating to your **Profile** and selecting **"Delete Account"**.
+    * This action immediately and permanently wipes all personal data (Name, Email, Photo, Age preferences) from the device.
+    * It disconnects the App from your Google or Apple account.
+    * This process is irreversible and restores the App to a "fresh install" state.
+* **Uninstalling the App:** Since all data is stored locally, uninstalling the application will also permanently delete all user data and preferences associated with PlayAces from your device.
-* **Data Retention:** User preferences (Age, Boring Mode) and Profile data are retained on your device only as long as the App is installed.
+* **Data Retention:** User preferences and Profile data are retained on your device only as long as the App is installed or until you choose to delete your account.
-* **Data Deletion:** To delete all data associated with the App, you can simply **uninstall the application** or sign out via the Settings menu.
 We do not hold a copy of your data on any external servers.

 ## 4. Data Security
 We implement robust security measures to protect your information: